-- A recommended sequence for LEAs to follow when seeking to identify their Act 173related needs, and when translating those needs into action planning; - A recommended approach for LEAs to use when cross-walking their identified needs with available Act 173 PD and supports; - A description of how the AOE can help LEAs with this work, and how LEAs can request AOE assistance
+- A recommended sequence for LEAs to follow when seeking to identify their Act 173related needs, and when representing those needs within action planning. - A recommended approach for LEAs to use when cross walking their identified needs with available Act 173 PD and supports. - A description of how the AOE can help LEAs with this work, and how LEAs can request AOE assistance.